-Situation Considerations for the Ombudsman Has the policy/regulation been explained to the resident in a way that the resident understands? • Has the facility tried to understand the resident's desire?
+Situation Considerations for the Ombudsman Has the policy/regulation been explained to the resident in a way that the resident understands?
+Has the facility tried to understand the resident's desire?
 Has more than one staff person talked with and/or observed the resident?
 Example: Is it really an issue of smoking in his own room or is it an issue of having no control over basic, daily patterns and routines?
-Is it a need to have some recognition and respect as an individual ?
-A competent resident insists on Has the facility tried several alternate ways to accommodate the resident's desire while protecting other residents? violating facility policies or state or federal regulations regarding Has the Ombudsman determined that the resident is deliberately breaking the policies and/or regulations? safety or payment of facility bills • Does the resident understand the consequences of continuing to violate these policies and/or regulations, e.g. involuntary discharge?
+Is it a need to have some recognition and respect as an individual?
+A competent resident insists on Has the facility tried several alternate ways to accommodate the resident's desire while protecting other residents? violating facility policies or state or federal regulations regarding Has the Ombudsman determined that the resident is deliberately breaking the policies and/or regulations? safety or payment of facility bills Does the resident understand the consequences of continuing to violate these policies and/or regulations, e.g. involuntary discharge?
 Are there other approaches or resources that the Ombudsman can identify to bring into this situation?
 At some point, the Ombudsman might need to tell the resident that no further Ombudsman action can be taken.
 In the future, if the resident has a different issue, or changes his mind, the Ombudsman will be responsive.

-Situation Considerations for the Ombudsman One resident's practices are offensive or intimidating to other residents.
+Situation Considerations for the Ombudsman

+One resident's practices are offensive or intimidating to other residents.
 These practices do not violate policies, regulations, or laws.
 Such practices might include music, videos, language, and visiting with friends in the facility.
 What has the facility done to address this issue?
 Why is the resident engaging in this behavior?
 Past patterns?
 For enjoyment?
 For control over basic, daily patterns and routines?
 A need to have some recognition as an individual?
 Sees nothing wrong, offensive, or intimidating in it?
 Expressing anger with present life situation?
 Determine specifics regarding what other residents find intimidating or offensive about this resident's practices.
-1. Is it a cultural difference?
-2. Is it a values difference?
-3. Is it a stereotype?
-4. Is it the noise level?
-Time of day?
-Size of the group?
-5. Is it fear for personal safety?
+Is it a cultural difference?
+Is it a values difference?
+Is it a tereotype?
+Is it fear for personal safety?
 Does the resident understand how these practices affect other residents?
 Seek to resolve: Inform the resident that Ombudsmen serve all residents.
 Discuss creative solutions.
 Bridge the gap in understanding by promoting a dialogue between, or activities with, this resident and others if appropriate OR support the social worker or activities.
-If another facility could better accommodate this residents to the greatest degree possible.
+If another facility could better accommodate this resident, inform the resident that options are available.
+Try to find solutions that meet the needs of all residents to the greatest degree possible.
 Systems Advocacy: If this type of situation occurs several times, analyze to determine if a regional or statewide intervention is needed.
 If so, consider establishing a coalition to develop and implement strategies to address the issue.

+Inform and involve the State LTCO in this.